nicolasduminil/codeshift-hackathon/README.md

 [![GitHub](https://img.shields.io/github/license/nicolasduminil/codeshift-hackathon)](https://github.com/nicolasduminil/codeshift-hackathon/blob/master/LICENSE)

 This project is provided on the purpose of being submitted to the CodeShift Hackathon contest.
 It shows a micro-services based application implemented using Apache Camel and Quarkus, and deployed on Openshift Developer's Sandbox (Openshift Dedicated).

-The micro-services are as follows:
+The whole project is structured as a `maven` multi-module one, having a master POM and a module dedicated to each microservice as follows:

 - ```xfer-file```: this microservice is polling the ```/tmp/input``` local folder and, as soon as an XML file is comming, it store it in an AWS S3 bucket, which name starts with ```mys3``` followed by a random suffix.
 - ```xfer-s3```: this microservice is listening on the first found AWS S3 bucket which name starts with ```mys3``` and, as soon as an XML file comes in, it splits, tokenizes and streams it, before sending each message to an AWS SQS queue, which name is ```myQue```.